Home/Brazil/Salvador

 Is the air quality in Salvador safe right now?

-Salvador currently has an AQI of 32, classified as Good.
-Air quality is good - safe for everyone.
+Salvador currently has an AQI of 67, classified as Moderate.
+Air quality is moderate - acceptable for most, sensitive groups should monitor.

 What is the PM2.5 level in Salvador?